MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

 - **Roles** Expand if you need to make this user an admin.

 - **Product licenses** Expand this section and select the appropriate license.
 If you don't have any licenses available, you can still add a user and buy additional licenses.

+::: moniker-end

+::: moniker range="o365-21vianet"

+1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=850627" target="_blank">https://portal.partner.microsoftonline.cn</a>.

+2. Go to **Users** > **Active users**, and select **Add a user**.

+   In the **New user** pane, fill in the following information.
+Select **Add** when you are done.

+- **Name** Fill in first, last, display name, and user name.

+- **Domain** For example, if the user's username is Jakob, and his domain is contoso.com, he'll sign in to Office 365 by typing jakob@contoso.com.

+- **Contact information** Expand to fill in a mobile phone number, address, and so on.

+- **Password** Use the auto-generated password or expand to specify a strong password for the user.

+    They'll need to change their password after 90 days.
+Or you can choose to **Make this user change their password when they first sign in**.

+- **Roles** Expand if you need to make this user an admin.

+- **Product licenses** Expand this section and select the appropriate license.
+If you don't have any licenses available, you can still add a user and buy additional licenses.

+::: moniker-end

 After you add a user, you'll get an email notification from the Microsoft Online Services Team.
 The email will contain the person's Office 365 user ID and password so they can sign in to Office 365.
 You need to tell your new user about their Office 365 sign in information.
 Use your normal process for communicating new passwords.